LeoWie93/.dotfiles/README.md

 This is $HOME

 ## What is this
-These are my dotfiles and structured to be used with [stow](https://www.gnu.org/software/stow/).
+These are my dotfiles and are structured to be used with [stow](https://www.gnu.org/software/stow/).